Curriculum

 KS3 Curriculum

 At KS3, the ambitious, broad and balanced curriculum builds on progress made at KS2.
 It is mapped against the National Curriculum to ensure that pupils master essential knowledge and skills in Maths, English and foundation subjects to develop a solid foundation for future learning.
-Fundamental concepts and knowledge are taught logically to ensure that pupils develop a deep understanding of the content covered.
+Fundamental concepts and knowledge are taught logically to ensure that pupils develop a deep understanding of content covered.

 Our KS3 curriculum goes well beyond the requirements of the National Curriculum.
 It is an exciting and inspirational curriculum which explicitly links a variety of subjects to our chronological History curriculum in order to develop an appreciation of our rich cultural heritage by teaching pupils about great historical figures and important artistic, literary and musical movements through time.
 It aims to ensure that pupils are exposed to powerful knowledge, develop broad schemata and gain a greater understanding of significant cultural periods, such that the whole curriculum is greater than the sum of its parts.

-In order to facilitate the provision of a broad and balanced curriculum, we also provide several morning enrichment opportunities in KS3 to extend and challenge our learners, including Dance, Drama, Music theory and a second language.
-The year 7-9 curriculum is further enriched by the planning and implementation of Immersion Days that deepen understanding and knowledge of local history, democracy, revolution, sexual health and field work.
+In order to facilitate the provision of a broad and balanced curriculum, we also provide several morning enrichment opportunities in KS3 to extend and challenge our learners, including Dance, Drama, Music theory and a second

 The development of reading, writing and oracy are also evident throughout the curriculum.
 All subjects are responsible for developing these essential life skills, providing opportunities for discussion, debate and explicitly teaching the skills required for success in future education, employment and training.
 The library is at the heart of the school, with pupils experiencing a sequenced programme of library lessons throughout KS3 during English curriculum time to develop key skills such as critical thinking and responsible research.
 The library organises an extensive, year-round programme of events and author visits to engage pupils throughout KS3, 4 & 5 and develop a life-long love of reading.